amadlung/2019-04-11-gwu/_build/html/_sources/bash_lesson_1.md.txt

 $ cd untrimmed_fastq
 ```

-Using tab complete can be very helpful.
+Using <kbd>Tab</kbd> complete can be very helpful.
 However, it will only auto-complete a file or directory name if you've typed enough characters to provide a unique identifier for the file or directory you are trying to access.

 If we navigate back to our `untrimmed_fastq` directory and try to access one of our sample files: